junxit/us-congress-bills-114/bill.md

 In this Act:

-- **(1)** *Map* The term map means the map entitled “Río Grande del Norte National Monument Proposed Wilderness Areas” and dated May 2, 2013.
+- **(1)** *Map* The term map means the map entitled “Río Grande del Norte National Monument Proposed Wilderness Areas” and dated May 2, 2013 July 28, 2015.
 - **(2)** *Secretary* The term Secretary means the Secretary of the Interior.
 - **(3)** *Wilderness area* The term “wilderness area” means a wilderness area designated by section 3(a).